artsy/elderfield/README.md

 ### Current Skills

+* Alexa, ask Artsy what is Artsy
+* Alexa, ask Artsy about Artsy
-* Alexa, ask Artsy where Norman Rockwell is from?
+* Alexa, ask Artsy where Norman Rockwell is from
-* Alexa, ask Artsy when was Shepard Fairey born?
+* Alexa, ask Artsy when was Shepard Fairey born
-* Alexa, ask Artsy where was artist Shepard Fairey born?
+* Alexa, ask Artsy where was artist Shepard Fairey born
-* Alexa, ask Artsy when and where was artist Andy Warhol born?
+* Alexa, ask Artsy when and where was artist Andy Warhol born

 ### Deploying to AWS Lambda